HenryLok0/WebEcoAnalyzer/README.md

     }
   }
 }
-JavaScript | ████████████████████████████████████████ 11.53 KB
+JavaScript | ██ 1.64 KB
-CSS        | ███████ 1.99 KB
+CSS        | ████████████████████████████████████████ 40.77 KB
-Images     | ██████████████████████████████████████████████████████████████████████ 1500 KB
+Images     | ███████████████ 15.46 KB

 [Optimization Recommendations]
 1. Consider compressing images to reduce load time and energy consumption.
 (Impact: high)
 2. Minimize JavaScript execution time by reducing the number of scripts or optimizing existing code.
 (Impact: medium)
-3. [JAVASCRIPT] Consider combining inline scripts into a single external file to improve caching (Impact: medium)
-4. [CSS] It is recommended to merge multiple inline styles into a single external stylesheet to improve caching efficiency (Impact: medium)
+3. [CSS] It is recommended to merge multiple inline styles into a single external stylesheet to improve caching efficiency (Impact: medium)
-5. [CSS] Too many inline styles will bloat the HTML and make it hard to maintain.
-It is recommended to use CSS classes instead.
+4. [CSS] Too many CSS animations will increase CPU load and power consumption.
+It is recommended to reduce or optimize animations.
 (Impact: medium)
-6. [IMAGE] Consider using WebP or AVIF format for images which can reduce file size by up to 30% compared to JPEG/PNG.
+5. [IMAGE] Consider using WebP or AVIF format for images which can reduce file size by up to 30% compared to JPEG/PNG.
 (Impact: medium)

 ===== TOTAL WEBSITE SCORE: 92/100 =====